top of page

 He [The rhythmanalyst] will listen to the world, and above all to what are disdainfully called noises, which are said without meaning, and to murmurs [rumeurs], full of meaning – and finally he will listen to silences.

-Henri Lefebvre, Rhythmanalysis, 2004, p.29.
+Henri Lefebvre, Rhythmanalysis, 2013, p.29.

 Throughout the process, I could wander for hours until a place sparked my attention for a story, returning there as many times as needed with my camera and sound recorder to capture the area as an open theatre of contrasting atmospheres, where subjects could interact before me unknowingly.
 At home, I would edit the footage, head out again if a shot was missing, then proceed to write a short text for my wife to translate and read before jumping to another video.
-As an observer, I never intended to create short films or even write stories, but I felt compelled to capture my initial impressions of the city through a medium that could combine sounds, words and images.
-Lefebvre believed that the rhythmanalyst could also be a poet, as both descend to the streets of the city to engage in verbal actions that have an aesthetic support and, in this project, I shared that belief of capturing the momentary while searching for meaning and memory.
+As an observer, I never intended to create short films or even write stories, but I felt compelled to capture my initial impressions of the city as place of estrangement through a medium that could combine sounds, words and images.
+Lefebvre believed that the rhythmanalyst could also be a poet, as both descend to the streets of the city to engage in verbal actions that have an aesthetic support and, in this project, I shared that belief of capturing the momentary while searching for meaning and memory in their kaleidoscopic dimensions.

 The result was a twenty-minute film, where each story explored themes and feelings that delve into nature, culture, mobility, memory, history, leisure, communication, and other fields that bind the individual to the collective experience of the city.
 For example, in the first video, “One Little Leaf”, I narrated my sense of detachment—a leaf severed from its tree, adrift in the vastness of Beijing, yearning for rest and respite.
 Qing Feng Park near Dawanglu, where I shot the video, held no particular interest, yet it served as a sanctuary I would visit in my first month after my Chinese lessons.
 In the third video, “The bicycle bell”, I showed the shift in rhythms and sounds between the bustling main streets of Dongsi area and the adjacent hutongs, where silence reigned and the only constant presence was the sound of bicycles.
-As I continued, I found myself spontaneously filming moments of calmness whenever I could stroll at my own pace, undisturbed, or whenever curiosity struck, whether it was sparked by the roofs of the Forbidden City, the lively ambience of a Chinese market, or the cardboard collected by a waste picker at the entrance of my building.
-As a necessary framework for each video, a contrast of rhythm from mechanical to natural was needed, along with a search for beauty amidst the vast ugliness of modern architecture.
-Repetition also served as structure, enabling the collection and classification of shots showing either walls, bikes, street signs, food, or people exercising, depending on what repeated element was meant to be seen.
+This was a silence I felt then, in that place and moment, though now, e-bikes rushing by could surprise anyone at any time.
+While Beijing didn’t always enchant me with its cold greyness, it certainly intrigued me, the winter light felt special, and it turned me quite sensitive to change.

 If you are in China, you may have to activate your VPN to watch this video.